Write-only memory (engineering): Security and encryption

 Locking the frame buffer of a GPU to effectively turn it into a write-only memory can be useful in protecting encrypted data.
 When encrypted data arrives at its destination, it needs to be decrypted before it can be displayed to the user.
 The existence of unencrypted material in memory where it can be accessed by the CPU or peripheral devices is a potential security weakness.
 This weakness may be alleviated by carrying out the decryption within the GPU and writing the unencrypted data directly to display memory.
 Nothing else can read the data while the frame buffer is locked, and when it is unlocked it will be displaying something else.
 All modern smart cards that feature a chip can also be said to rely on WOM technology, because they are programmed at a factory with certain encryption keys that can not directly be read by a card reader.
 Instead the keys are indirectly used by algorithms that validate passwords or decrypt certain content.
-Nintendo has a patent describing using hard disk portions as temporary write only storage for game code that is kept write only until that partition has been verified with an authorizing digital signature.
+Nintendo had a patent describing using hard disk portions as temporary write only storage for game code that is kept write only until that partition has been verified with an authorizing digital signature.